Māori protest movement: Takahue

-The Whanganui occupation of Pakaitore inspired a group of Māori from Takahue a small Northland settlement to occupy the local schoolhouse.
+The Whanganui occupation of Pākaitore inspired a group of Māori from Takahue a small Northland settlement to occupy the local schoolhouse.
 The several dozen protesters who have occupied the school since then are demanded that title to the land on which the school stands be returned to them.
 The 6 acre they claimed were part of 4500 acre purchased by the government in 1875, in a transaction the protesters, descendants of the original owners, regard as invalid.
 The school has been closed since the mid-1980s and used as an army training camp and for community activities since then.
 Bill Perry, a spokesperson for the protesters, explained to reporters who visited the occupation on 22 April 1995 that the land they are claiming has been set aside in a government controlled Landbank together with other property in the region.
 This Landbank allegedly protects lands currently subject to claims under the Waitangi Tribunal from sale pending settlement of the claims.
 The occupation ended with mass arrests and the burning of the school.
 An article in the New Zealand Listener by Adam Gifford from 1995 describes the events and reactions from the community of the occupation and burning of the Takahue School.

 Huntly

-Another occupation inspired by Pakaitore began on 26 April 1995 in Huntly, a coal mining town south of Auckland.
+Another occupation inspired by Pākaitore began on 26 April 1995 in Huntly, a coal mining town south of Auckland.
 The block of land sits atop a hill overlooking the town, in full view of the mine entrance with its coal conveyor leading to a power station.
 Protesters told reporters who visited the occupation 29 April that the land is part of 1200000 acre confiscated by the government 132 years ago from the Tainui tribe.
 It is now owned by Solid Energy, previously Coalcorp, a state-owned enterprise.

 Those occupying the land are demanding its return to Ngāti Whawhakia, the local Māori sub-tribe.
 The claim includes coal and mineral rights.
 Robert Tukiri, chairman of Ngāti Whawhakia Trust and spokesperson for the occupation said, "We have got our backs to the wall.
 There is a housing shortage.
 We need to have houses."
 Tukiri opposed a NZ$170 million (NZ$1=US$0.67) deal between the government and the Tainui Māori Trust Board due to be signed 22 May as final settlement for the government's land seizures last century.
 The agreement will turn over 86000 acre of state-owned land to the trust board and NZ$65 million for further purchases of private land.
 "The Tainui Māori Trust Board stands to become the biggest landlord around, while 80 percent of our tribe rents their homes," Tukiri commented.